django-hurricane/django-hurricane/docs/usage.rst

 Introduction
 ------------
-Hurricane is an initiative to fit `Django <https://www.djangoproject.com/>`_ perfectly with `Kubernetes <https://kubernetes.io/>`_.
-It is supposed to cover many capabilities in order to run Django in a cloud-native environment, including a `Tornado <https://www.tornadoweb.org/>`_-powered Django application server.
-It was initially created by `Blueshoe GmbH <https://www.blueshoe.de/>`_.
+Hurricane is an initiative to fit Django perfectly with Kubernetes, initially it was developed by.
+It is supposed to cover many capabilities in order to run Django in a cloud-native environment, including a Tornado-powered Django application server.

 Django was developed with the batteries included-approach and already handles most of the challenges around web development with grace.
 It was initially developed at a time when web applications got deployed and run on a server